-The post continues my response to Vblogger's "Doctrinal and Logical Response" on her blog, Mormon Transhumanist Association Response.
-My first two posts may be found here: Response to a Mormon Transhumanist Response and Continued Response to a Mormon Transhumanist Response.
-As before, I will quote portions of Vblogger's comments and follow these quotes with my thoughts.
+The post continues my response to Vblogger’s “Doctrinal and Logical Response” on her blog, Mormon Transhumanist Association Response.
+My first two posts may be found here: First Response to a Mormon Transhumanist Response and Second Response to a Mormon Transhumanist Response.
+As before, I will quote portions of Vblogger’s comments and follow these quotes with my thoughts.

 Vblogger: “The Mormon Transhumanist Affirmation emphasizes science and technology as a means for immortality and resurrection, with very little discussion of faith or Jesus Christ as a means.”

 I have addressed these items in my first two posts, but will mention briefly here that both faith and Christ are discussed much among members of the MTA and at sites promoted by the MTA, as illustrated by a quick search for faith or Christ on the MTA web site.

 Vblogger: “ That emphasis is directly opposed to the Church of Jesus Christ, which provides for the resurrection of everyone who has ever been born, and emphasizes a dependence on Christ, not science, as the means for this resurrection.”

 Mormon tradition holds, clearly, that all persons will have an opportunity to receive the gospel of Christ, yet we do not expect that Jesus will do all the work to make that happen.
 Likewise, although Mormon tradition holds that all persons will be resurrected, we should not expect Jesus will do all the work.
 To the contrary, as indicated in my previous post, Brigham Young and others claimed that we would eventually participate in the ordinance of resurrection.